tresata/hackathon2016/README.md

 ## Getting Started

-You can obtain a username and login information from one of the Tresata representatives.
+You can obtain a username and login information from one of the Tresata representatives or from sponsor's room.

 Edit your hosts file and add lines to associate the ip to the hackathon servers hostname: